-- Review Program Guide - Review Iowa Family Support Standards - The first draft of the self-evaluation (SEQIP) is introduced and completed within three months of service to include a plan for quality improvement that includes specific activities and timelines. - Review Body of Evidence with program staff to discuss how program will develop evidence to show adherence to the standards. - Review Rating Indicators to rate standards on SEQIP. - MOU is reviewed and signed. - Linking Standards document reviewed along with Policy and Procedure Tip Sheets. - Review participant files, training logs, personnel records, and supervisory records with the program.
-All family support professional staff will bring one participant file to meeting.
+- Review Program Guide - Review Iowa Family Support Standards - The first draft of the self-evaluation (SEQIP) is introduced and completed within three months of signing the MOU to include a plan for quality improvement that includes specific activities and timelines - Review Body of Evidence with program staff to discuss how program will develop evidence to show adherence to the standards. - Review Rating Indicators to rate standards on SEQIP. - MOU is reviewed and signed. - Linking Standards document reviewed - Review participant files, training logs, personnel records, and supervisory records with the program.
+All family support professional staff will bring one participant file to the meeting.